 Favorite quote from the author:

 Back in March I wrote a summary of Dan’s book The Honest Truth About Dishonesty, which is the third of his four books.
-This one’s his first, and it debuted as a New York Times bestseller.
+Predictably Irrational is his first, and it debuted as a New York Times bestseller.